UmaRathore/azlabs/AZ-104-NOTES.md

 - Azure backups support backup of VMs that are shutdown or offline.
 - If you have data in multiple regions create Recovery Service Vault for each region.
 - Azure Arc-enabled servers lets you manage Windows and Linux physical servers and virtual machines hosted outside of Azure, on your corporate network, or other cloud provider
+- Incremental backups are ideal for VMs with high churn rates because they only back up the changes since the last backup, reducing storage requirements and backup times.
+- Azure Image Builder and managed images in the Azure Marketplace allow you to create custom VM images with specific software dependencies.
+- VHD (Virtual Hard Disk) in Azure is a file format used to represent virtual machine (VM) disks, including both OS disks and data disks.
+- Single Availability Zone:
+- Single Availability Set
+- Each VM in a separate Availability Set
 ```
 ### VNET
 ```